komodorio/helm-dashboard/charts/helm-dashboard/README.md

 This chart bootstraps a Helm Dashboard deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+While installed inside cluster, Helm Dashboard will run some additional backgroud actions, for example, will automatically update Helm repositories.
+To enable that behavior locally, set `HD_CLUSTER_MODE` env variable.

 ## Prerequisites

 - Kubernetes 1.16+